Subject: Surveys of the Student Experience of Courses

 f) Student survey procedures at Mount Allison will protect student anonymity and confidentiality: students will not be required to provide their signature, name, or student number.

-g) The integrity of the survey and assessment process must be ensured and the needs of the various stakeholders supported; therefore, practices for the conduct of the surveys and the interpretation of he results are here hereby set forth by Senate in Appendix A and Appendix B. These practices will be reviewed by senate at regular intervals.
+g) The integrity of the survey and assessment process must be ensured and the needs of the various stakeholders supported; therefore, practices for the conduct of the surveys and the interpretation of the results are hereby set forth by Senate in Appendix A and Appendix B. These practices will be reviewed by senate at regular intervals.

 h) To ensure a productive learning environment, individual faculty members are also encouraged to gather formative feedback during their courses, using methods and sources of their own choice.